optiklab/CSharp.Benchmarking/README.md

 # CSharp.Benchmarking

-Benchmarking same program on .NET 5, .NET 6, .NET 7, .NET 8 to find interesting observations in performance optimizations made on compiler level
+Benchmarking same program on .NET 5, .NET 6, .NET 7, .NET 8 to find interesting observations in performance optimizations made on compiler level.
+This repo also includes some examples of how to benchmark CPU usage for multithreaded applications and using Windows PDH API (aka Performance Counters API).

 # Tests